bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 Conclusion
 ==========

-Hopefully this article provides a few suggestions to improve your interactive Bash experience.
+Hopefully this assortment of settings, utilities and helpers provides inspiration to improve your interactive Bash experience.